100gle/wordcounter/README.md

 wordcounter is a simple tool that counts the chinese characters in a file

 Usage:
-  wcg [flags]
+  wcg [command]

+Available Commands:
+  count       Count for a file or directory server      Run wordcounter as a server, only support pure text content

 Flags:
-      --exclude stringArray   you can specify multiple patterns by call multiple times -e, --export string         export type: table, csv, or excel. table is default (default "table") --exportPath string     export path only for csv and excel (default "counter.xlsx") -h, --help                  help for wcg
-  -m, --mode string           count from file or directory: dir or file (default "dir")
-      --total                 enable total count only work for mode=dir
+  -h, --help   help for wcg

+Use "wcg [command] --help" for more information about a command.
 ```

 or clone the repository and just build from source